Section 6301.11 | Methodology for determining workforce demands.

-(B) The state board, in connection with the department of job and family services and public or private institutions, shall develop a methodology for identifying jobs that are in demand by employers operating in this state.
+(B) The state board, in connection with the department of job and family services, the department of education and workforce, and public or private institutions, shall develop a methodology for identifying jobs that are in demand by employers operating in this state.
 The methodology for identifying in-demand jobs shall include an analysis of both of the following:

 (1) Jobs that are in demand in each region of the state, as determined by the director of job and family services;

 (2) Jobs that pay a wage rate that is equal to or greater than one hundred twenty-five per cent of the wage rate established under section 6 of the "Fair Labor Standards Act of 1938," 52 Stat.
 1060, 29 U.S.C.
 206, as amended, or its successor law.

 (C) The department of job and family services, the department of education and workforce, and the public or private institutions, in consultation with the state board, shall use the methodology to create a list of such in-demand jobs in the state and a list of such in-demand jobs in each region of the state.
 The department of job and family services and the department of education and workforce shall publish the lists on the web sites of each department.
 The departments and public or private institutions shall periodically update the lists to reflect evolving workforce demands in this state and its regions.